oxyzenQ/lyvoxa/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+## License & Brand

+Lyvoxa is released under the GNU GPL v3.0 — you are free to use, modify, and redistribute the source under the same license.
+Binary releases are signed and reproducible; verify signatures and checksums before use.

+Trademark: The name "Lyvoxa" and its logo are the property of Rezky Nightky.
+Use of the Lyvoxa name and logo in derivative or competing products requires explicit permission.
+For commercial licensing or partnership inquiries, contact: with.rezky@gmail.com

+### Trademark Notice

+“Lyvoxa” and the Lyvoxa logo are trademarks of Rezky Nightky (first use: 2025).
+This repository and its public commit history serve as documented evidence of first use and ongoing development.

+Use of the “Lyvoxa” name, logo, or confusingly similar branding in derivative or competing products without written permission is prohibited.
+Nominative fair use—for example, referencing or linking to this project—is permitted as long as it does not imply endorsement, sponsorship, or official affiliation.

+If the trademark is registered in any jurisdiction, registered trademark (®) protections will apply there.
+This document will be updated to reflect registration status (TM/®) when completed.

+For permission requests, brand usage guidelines, or commercial licensing, contact: with.rezky@gmail.com

 ## Security